 - Shake your moisturizing spray and spray loosely on your locs.

 - Press them to allow the product to soak in.

 - You can spray again when you feel the need to.

 - Spray your locs as often as needed.

 How to Soften Your Dreadlocks

 - Apply the oil of your choice on your dreads.
 Insist on the tips of your locs.
 Coconut oil is great for damaged, coloured or wek dreads.
 If your hair is sensitive to coconut oil, apply sweet almond oil instead.
-You could also apply Soften My Dreadlocks oil made with 100% natural & organic oils featuring hemp seed oil.
+You could also apply Soften My Dreadlocks oil made with 100% natural oils.

 - Press gently the oil on your dreads